oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Baseline_Deployment/CONFIGURATION.md

 CloudGuard can monitor for a multitude of security conditions.
 The OELZ configures CloudGuard with several Oracle-managed security recipes for up-to-date best practice security monitoring.

 By default, CloudGuard is configured to monitor just the resources deployed in the OELZ Home compartment, and compartments within that.
-An option is for CloudGuard to monitor the entire tenancy is there and it is controlled by the [cloud_guard_target_tenancy](../../templates/enterprise-landing-zone/README.md#inputs) variable.
-This is a Boolean variable that defaults to `false`.
-If it is set to `true` CloudGuard will be configured to monitor the entire tenancy, instead of just the OELZ Home compartment.

 Cloud Guard Target will be deployed in base compartment of both L2-Prod and L2-Non-Prod environments along with related IAM policies.
 All Oracle managed responder recipes will reside in L4 Security compartment of each environment.